mariapreethihub/Dashboard_Global_Super_Store-in-Power-BI/README.md

 **Assignment-1  Basic Data Cleaning**

-To ensure data accuracy and consistency, the following data cleaning tasks were performed using Power BI’s Power Query Editor:
+To ensure data accuracy and consistency, the following data cleaning tasks were performed using Power Query Editor in Power BI:

 a.Identifed and removed unncessary columns that did not contribute to the analysis.